Pradumnasaraf/DevOps/docs/golang/introduction.md

 $ go build hello.go
 ```

-we can also build for different platforms using the following command:
+We can also build for different platforms using the following command:

 ```bash
 $ GOOS=linux GOARCH=amd64 go build hello.go